News, tips, and product updates.

 A flexible workforce isn’t going to have meetings at the same time or even the same day every week.
 Your different internal teams are going to meet when there’s a need – planned or not – or when all team members are in the office at the same time.

 So you need to have enough available, bookable meeting space to make every spur-of-the-moment meeting possible.
-You also need the right meeting management tools so employees can quickly and easily find and book available rooms and times from phones or tablets.
+You also need the right conference room scheduling system so employees can quickly and easily find and book available rooms and times from phones or tablets.

 Some employees work better alone in a quiet cubicle, while others’ creativity thrives on frequent interaction and collaboration.
 Some companies find that a fluid workspace works well with a culture of flexibility.